DashlinS/nvidia/README.md

 Learned about select menus and options.
 I learned how to style them and create custom select menus.

 ### appearance
+Learned about the appearance property and its different options based on the browser.
+When it comes to changing or styling specific elements, this property is the way to achieve that.

 ### My Html & CSS projects